zhao8110/python_learn/README.md

 export ppt txt to txt file.

 Current issue:
-Can only export 1st 2 textbox
+Can only export 1st 2 textboxes